fortrabbit/help/docs/verify-access-methods.md

 Password Your fortrabbit Account password
 ```

 To verify that SFTP access works, open a terminal and type the following, but use your own App name and the correct region.
-If you are using a specific framework such as Craft-CMS or Laravel, then before running the commans, go to that folder first.
+If you are using a specific framework such as Craft-CMS or Laravel, then before running the commands, go to that folder first.
 That folder is usually called public or web.

     $ unset SSH_AUTH_SOCK
     $ echo hello world > f